Category:503 bridge approach slabs

 The appropriate bridge approach slab will be included on the bridge plan sheets prepared by the Bridge Division.
 The cost for bridge approach slabs is included in the bridge cost estimate.
 The concrete approach pavement shown on Standard Plan 504.00, which is the transition pavement between the bridge approach slab and the roadway pavement, is considered a roadway item and shall be included in the roadway cost estimate.

-There are two primary classes of bridge approach slabs that follow from MoDOT roadway classification: the Bridge Approach Slab (Major Road) and the Bridge Approach Slab (Minor Road).
-The Bridge Approach Slab (Major Road) is a reinforced concrete slab.
-The Bridge Approach Slab (Minor Road) is a contractor-option slab consisting of two subclasses of slabs: either an optional lesser reinforced concrete slab, or an optional asphalt slab.
+There are two primary classes of bridge approach slabs that follow from MoDOT roadway classification: the Bridge Approach Slab (Major) and the Bridge Approach Slab (Minor).
+The Bridge Approach Slab (Major) is a reinforced concrete slab.
+The Bridge Approach Slab (Minor) is a contractor-option slab consisting of two subclasses of slabs: either an optional lesser reinforced concrete slab, or an optional asphalt slab.

-- 1 503.1 New and Replacement Bridges on Major Roads
+- 1 503.1 New and Replacement Bridges on Major Routes

-- 2 503.2 New and Replacement Bridges on Minor Roads
+- 2 503.2 New and Replacement Bridges on Minor and Low Volume Routes

 - 3 503.3 Other than New and Replacement Bridges